 In May 2021, the Federal Government passed legislation on Automatic Mutual Recognition for many categories of occupational licenses and registrations in Australia.
 Registration of Architects was included.
 Implementation of Automatic Mutual Recognition requires each state and territory to pass enabling legislation.
 Once passed, architects will be entitled to practice in other jurisdictions where AMR has been implemented.
-Registration in your 'home' jurisdiction (ie place of residence), must be maintained by all architects.
+Registration in your 'home' jurisdiction (ie place of residence, or principal place of work), must be maintained by all architects.

 This website will keep you updated on the start up dates for AMR across Australia, and the procedures put in place in each jurisdiction.
 Registration Boards may require a Notification be submitted before commencing work in another jurisdiction so you are strongly advised to check with the registration board where you intend to work before commencing to practice.
 Another reason to check with the registration board is that start dates may change from the list below:

 - NSW - start date to be announced

 - Tasmania - start date to be announced

 AMR will commence in this state on 1 July 2022.
 A Notification of Intention will be required from architects registered in other participating jurisdictions.
 Please ensure you are familiar with the requirements before lodging a Notification.
 Guidance Note 6 on AMR can be accessed here - Guidance-Note-06-Automatic-Mutual-Recognition-copy.pdf The Notification Form can be accessed here and on the Forms page (Form 02A).
 AMR Notification of Intention to practice as an architect in South Australia.

 If you are registered in SA and intend to practice in another State or Territory, you should contact the Registration Board in the jurisdiction you intend to practice in, to discuss their AMR procedures.
 Websites and contact details for other registrations boards can be accessed from the Links page on this website.